A student claimed they submitted their assignment, but their submission is not in the list

 I have a group assignment but when I download all submissions I am getting one assignment for every student.
 Why?

-The download all submissions option for group assignments currently downloads one assignment per student, rather than one per group.
-We recommend that ALL group assignments should be manually downloaded from the 'File submissions' column in the assignment submissions table.
-Alternatively unwanted assignments can be deleted from the downloaded zip.
+The download all submissions option for group assignments downloads one assignment per student, rather than one per group.
+Unwanted assignments can be deleted from the downloaded zip, or alternatively you can use the online marking interface.

 My marking guide isn't calculating grades properly